JuliaRobotics/Caesar.jl/docs/src/concepts/adding_variables_factors.md

 All factors inherit from one of the following types, depending on their function:
 * AbstractPrior: AbstractPrior are priors (unary factors) that provide an absolute constraint for a single variable.
 A simple example of this is an absolute GPS prior, or equivalently a (0, 0, 0) starting location in a [`Pose2`](@ref) scenario.
   * Requires: A getSample function
-* AbstractRelativeFactorMinimize: AbstractRelativeFactorMinimize are relative factors that introduce an algebraic relationship between two or more variables.
+* AbstractRelativeMinimize: AbstractRelativeMinimize are relative factors that introduce an algebraic relationship between two or more variables.
 A simple example of this is an odometry factor between two pose variables, or a range factor indicating the range between a pose and another variable.
   * Requires: A getSample function and a residual function definition
   * The minimize suffix specifies that the residual function of this factor will be enforced by numerical minimization (find me the minimum of this function)
-* AbstractRelativeFactor: AbstractRelativeFactor are relative factors that introduce algebraic relationships between two or more variables.
-They are the same as AbstractRelativeFactorMinimize, however they use root finding to find the zero crossings (rather than numerical minimization).
+* AbstractRelativeRoots: AbstractRelativeRoots are relative factors that introduce algebraic relationships between two or more variables.
+They are the same as AbstractRelativeMinimize, however they use root finding to find the zero crossings (rather than numerical minimization).
   * Requires: A getSample function and a residual function definition

 How do you decide which to use?
 * If you are creating factors for world-frame information that will be tied to a single variable, inherit from AbstractPrior
   * GPS coordinates should be priors
-* If you are creating factors for local-frame relationships between variables, inherit from AbstractRelativeFactorMinimize
+* If you are creating factors for local-frame relationships between variables, inherit from AbstractRelativeMinimize
   * Odometry and bearing deltas should be introduced as pairwise factors and should be local frame
-TBD: sUsers **should** start with AbstractRelativeFactorMinimize, discuss why and when they should promote their factors to AbstractRelativeFactor.
+TBD: sUsers **should** start with AbstractRelativeMinimize, discuss why and when they should promote their factors to AbstractRelativeRoots.

-> Note: AbstractRelativeFactorMinimize does not imply that the overall inference algorithm only minimizes an objective function.
+> Note: AbstractRelativeMinimize does not imply that the overall inference algorithm only minimizes an objective function.
 The Multi-model iSAM algorithm is built around fixed-point analysis.
 Minimization is used here to locally enforce the residual function.

 What you need to build in the new factor:
 * A struct for the factor itself